TMD/TMJ | Woodshore Family Dentistry

 - Misalignment of teeth.

-Risk Factors for TMJ Syndrome
+Risk Factors of TMJ Disorder

-You have a higher risk of TMJ disorder if you suffer from the following conditions.
+You have a higher risk of TMJ disorder if you suffer from the following conditions:

-- Arthritis, Rheumatoid Arthritis, or Osteoarthritis — these conditions damage your cartilage, which prevents the TMJ from moving correctly and causes TMD.
+- Arthritis, Rheumatoid Arthritis, or Osteoarthritis — These conditions damage your cartilage, which prevents the TMJ from moving correctly and causes TMD.

 - Injuries to your jaws.

-- Bruxism/ Teeth Grinding — this causes you to grind your teeth all the time, which applies considerable pressure on your jaws and can lead to TMD.
+- Bruxism/Teeth Grinding — This causes you to grind your teeth all the time, which applies considerable pressure on your jaws and can lead to TMD.

-- Connective tissue disease — this is yet another issue that applies great pressure on the TMJ.
+- Connective Tissue Disease — This is yet another issue that applies great pressure on the TMJ.

-How to Treat TMJ?
+How to Treat TMJ

-Diagnosis
+TMJ Diagnosis

 TMJ can occur because of several reasons, including sinus issues, tooth decay, gingivitis, and many others.
-The dentist will discuss your medical history and try to detect signs of these conditions in order to rule them out.
+The dentist will discuss your medical history and try to detect signs of these conditions to rule them out.
 You should also give your dentist a complete list of all TMJ symptoms that you’re experiencing — don’t leave anything out.
 The dentist will also run some diagnostic tests to check if you have TMJ.
 They’ll listen to your jaw movements to detect any popping or clicking sounds.
 The dentist may also recommend further tests such as X-rays, CT scans, or even an MRI.
 This will help the dentist identify the cause of TMJ and proceed with the treatment accordingly.

-Medicinal TMD Treatment
+Medicinal TMJ Treatment

-You can’t really cure TMJ and TMD with medicines.
+You can’t cure TMJ and TMD with medicines.
 But if you’re suffering from severe pain, the dentist may prescribe some medicinal TMD treatments to relieve the pain.
-Prescribed medicines may include ibuprofen, tricyclic antidepressants to help with sleep, or muscle relaxants that can ease the severe contraction and spasm pains.
+Prescribed medicines may include ibuprofen, tricyclic antidepressants to help with sleep, or muscle relaxants that can ease severe contraction and spasm pains.

-Therapeutic TMD Treatment
+Therapeutic TMJ Treatment

-Depending on your specific condition and the dentist, you may be recommended one or several of these treatments.
+Depending on your specific condition and the dentist, you may be recommended one or several of these treatments:

-- Mouth Guards: Mouth guards or splints are used if your TMD is caused by bruxism or teeth grinding.
+- Mouthguards: Mouthguards or splints are used if your TMD is caused by bruxism or teeth grinding.
 You have to wear this soft appliance in your mouth so that your upper and lower teeth don’t grind against each other.
 While this won’t treat bruxism, it will minimize the impact of continuous teeth grinding, which will also help treat TMJ.

 - Physical Therapy: TMJ can also be caused by jaw injuries.
 In that case, the dentist will recommend a series of physical exercises and movements with which you can condition and strengthen your muscles.
 This will gradually ease TMJ pain.